TigerWolf/LoginKit/README.md

 ## Installation

-LoginKit is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+LoginKit is available through [CocoaPods](http://cocoapods.org) and [Swift Package Manager](https://swift.org/package-manager/).
+To install it via CocoaPods, simply add the following line to your Podfile:

 ```ruby
 pod "LoginKit"